 (Using the Built-in Tools)

-If you’re curious about Windows 10 maintenance, here are some Windows 10 maintenance tips using only Windows 10’s built-in tools.
+If your computer is starting to feel slow or sluggish, following these easy Windows 10 maintenance tips will help you get it running smoothly again.
+These are maintenance tips using only Windows 10’s built-in tools.
 For maintenance tips, including the use of third-party apps, see Computer Maintenance.
 Remember to keep Windows 10, your security, and your apps up to date.

 1. Run Windows Update

 As long as you are online, Windows 10 and Windows Security should update automatically via Windows Update.
 To run Windows Update manually, do the following: